helium/ebus-gatt/README.md

 ## Usage

-Design patterns for the various types of GATT tree objects are defined by `ebus-gatt` as OTP behaviours.
-You construct a concrete GATT server application in Erlang by implementing these behaviours.
+Design patterns for the various types of GATT tree objects are defined by `ebus-gatt` as OTP behaviors.
+You construct a concrete GATT server application in Erlang by implementing these behaviors.
 See [`gateway-config`](https://github.com/helium/gateway-config) for an example of how to structure an Erlang/OTP application based on `ebus-gatt`.
-There you will find modules that implement the `ble_advertisement`, `gatt_application`, `gatt_service` and `gatt_characteristic` behaviours.
+There you will find modules that implement the `ble_advertisement`, `gatt_application`, `gatt_service` and `gatt_characteristic` behaviors.

-## Start Application
+## Supervision

 At the root of `gateway_config`'s GATT tree is a `gatt_application` also known as a "profile".
 An OTP supervisor starts this `gatt_application` and restarts it in the event that it crashes.
 See [`gateway_config_app.erl`](https://github.com/helium/gateway-config/blob/master/src/gateway_config_app.erl) and [`gateway_config_sup.erl`](https://github.com/helium/gateway-config/blob/master/src/gateway_config_sup.erl) for how to start and configure an OTP supervisor for our `example_gatt_application`: